 Originally drafted as a shortstop, Bush encountered a long and winding road to the Majors.
 Bush was suspended before his first professional at-bat after he was involved in an altercation, and a series of off-field incidents followed as both the Padres and Blue Jays traded him and then the Rays released him following the 2012 season.
 Bush was converted to a pitcher along the way, and his high-90s fastball eventually earned him a callup with the Rangers in May 2016.
 He stayed with Texas until the club traded him to Milwaukee in August.

 School: Adolfo Camarillo (Calif.)
 HS

-The younger brother of two-time All-Star Dmitri Young, Delmon was highly-touted and the hype swelled after he was named Baseball America's 2005 Minor League Player of the Year.
-Young finished second to Red Sox second baseman Dustin Pedroia in the 2007 AL Rookie of the Year vote before the Rays traded him to the Twins in a deal involving pitcher Matt Garza and shortstop Jason Bartlett.
+The younger brother of two-time All-Star Dmitri Young, Delmon was highly touted and the hype swelled after he was named Baseball America's 2005 Minor League Player of the Year.
+Young finished second in the 2007 AL Rookie of the Year vote before the Rays traded him to the Twins in a deal involving pitcher Matt Garza and shortstop Jason Bartlett.
 He hit 21 home runs and drove in 112 runs while finishing 10th in AL MVP voting with Minnesota in 2010 before helping the Tigers and Orioles to ALCS appearances.

 School: Ball State University

 Bullington captured attention after going 15-0 during his senior year of high school before earning first-team All-American honors at Ball State.
 Bullington made his Pirates debut in September 2006 before undergoing surgery for a torn labrum on his pitching shoulder.
 Pittsburgh designated Bullington for assignment in 2008 and he went on to make 20 combined Major League appearances for the Indians, Blue Jays and Royals before going on to find success in Japan's Nippon Professional Baseball League.